rickslayer/pessl-task/README.md

 1.  **Payloads**

-    -Database, or service that provides payloads from the weather station -I mocked up a solution for simulates this service
+    - Database, or service that provides payloads from the weather station
+    - I mocked up a solution for simulates this service

 2.  **User manually call payloads**